 For detail information on all this region, you can click here.

-Since most of the treks are done in a remote Himalayan region it is always better to have a trekking guide by your side.
+But, since most of the treks are done in a remote Himalayan region it is always better to have a trekking guide by your side.
 They are experts in leading the way & providing all the detail information as well as they are specialized in performing first aid treatment & preventing you from possible dangers.

 I suggest you organize your trekking plan before you get to Nepal and always have a guide & porter to make your trekking experience easier & fun.